meditatecoder/meditatecoder/README.md

 ## About Me

-I am Jainil Rajwaniya and specialize in PHP and PHP frameworks and have over ten years of experience in building high traffic sites such as job portals, E-commerce and navigation-based phone apps.
+I am Jainil Rajwaniya and specialize in PHP and frameworks and have over ten years of experience in building high traffic sites such as job portals, E-commerce and navigation-based phone apps.
 I also work with companies in building end-to-end solutions for their websites, such as setting up and running databases, integrating APIs into existing applications, and handling SEO and Google Analytics.
 I am also an experienced cloud consultant, having worked with clients on AWS projects and can help you migrate your legacy apps and mobile apps to the cloud.

 🔹 My skills: